 Another great spot overlooking the Irwell but from the Salford side of the river.
-The open air terrace is a pretty special place for a bottle of something fizzy in the summer sunshine.
+The open-air terrace is a pretty special place for a bottle of something fizzy in the summer sunshine.
 And we don’t mean pop.

 Restaurant Bar & Grill

-Restaurant Bar & Grill is a very fine place to chow down on a burger with a great outdoor terrace which stretches the length of the restaurant.
+Restaurant Bar & Grill is a very fine place to chow down on a burger with a great outdoor terrace that stretches the length of the restaurant.
 There’s an outside mini-bar for your convenience and heaters that are powerful enough to keep you warm in the middle of winter.

 DoubleTree by Hilton

 An ideal spot for a few glasses of bubbly if you need an escape from the hustle and bustle of Piccadilly.
 For the spectacular, there’s also the SkyLounge, the private penthouse dining facility that has amazing views across Manchester made even better by the outdoor lounge area.

 Recently reopened with perfect timing following a £1.3m refit – just in time to catch the fine weather Enjoy fine Italian dining on the outside terrace facing Albert Square.
 Open from 7am and cater for allergy sufferers